Top 5 Potential Assessment Set-up Pitfalls

 However, QUB regulations now state that all assessed elements of work must be marked on an integer of 0 – 100 and as such assignments should not be weighted on the basis of allocating them a different number of points e.g. Assignment 1: 25pts Assignment 2: 75pts.
 This would achieve the weighting but is not in line with QUB guidelines.
 Instead you should use assignment groups to assign the weighting and mark each element out of 100 points.

 To use Assignment Groups you weight the assignments by allocating a percentage to each group (see video below).
 For 2 assignments of 50% each simply set up a group for each assignment and allocate 50% to each one.

 You can then create the two assignments, allocate one to each group and mark each out of 100 points.
 This will achieve the weighting desired.

 2. Incorrect Turnitin Settings

 If you are using Turnitin within Canvas be aware that the first time you set up an assignment, Turnitin will apply default settings.
 These are (probably) not the ones you want and may well cause issues such as students not being able to view their similarity reports.

 To check the settings, go to the assignment within Canvas and click on ‘Settings’ within the Turnitin window, then on ‘Optional Settings’ (see image below).
 If you are unsure which settings are required consult your school policy or previous Turnitin settings from prior years.
-If you need more detail on what the settings mean then please watch this video (you will need to log-in using your staff number and password).
+More detail on Turnitin settings can be found in this Turnitin within Canvas – Staff Guide.